 Economy: Pew Research Center Key Data Points

 Strengthening the nation’s economy and improving the job situation have remained the public’s two top priorities for the White House and Congress.
-Reducing the budget deficit has moved significantly higher on the public’s agenda since President Obama first took office.
+Reducing the budget deficit has declined on the public’s agenda for the first time since President Obama first took office.

-Five years after the 2008 financial crisis, views of the national economy still remain negative.
+Five years after the 2008 financial crisis, views of the national economy still remained negative.

 The recession’s impact can still be clearly seen in how people describe their personal financial situation.